ACT — Trinsic

 Personal Growth and Learning

 How important is personal development, education, or self-knowledge to you?
-What kind of person do you want to grow into?

 Importance to me